elluis1001/elluis1001/README.md

-I'm a passionate Data Scientist/Analyst with a strong foundation in statistical analysis, machine learning, and data visualization.
+Passionate Data Scientist/Analyst with a strong foundation in statistical analysis, machine learning, and data visualization.
 I'm dedicated to leveraging data-driven insights to solve complex problems and drive informed decision-making.

 🔬 Skills
 Languages: Python, SQL